uvw222/client-server-web-app/README.md

 ## Requirements:

 ### Tags:
+[V]
 1. Implement the add tag functionality to a post.
 You'll notice that currently the “+” sign to add a tag to a post will open a Select component with hardcoded options, but clicking on them will do nothing.
 > you can look at the tags list implementation (for both the **client** and **server** side) for an example.
+[V]

 ### Claps - Part 1:
 1. Implement claps behavior - up to 5 claps per user are allowed
 > note that the `userId` of any api call is already available for you as a cookie on the **server** side.

 ### Filter:
+[V]
 1. By popularity - clicking on popularity from the menu should change the url and show only posts with higher popularity (claps).
-Currently clicking on a dropdown item will redirect but no filtering will occur
+[V]Currently clicking on a dropdown item will redirect but no filtering will occur
-2. By tag - Clicking on a tag from the tags list, or from a post's tags should change the url and show only posts with the selected tag.
+2. By tag - Clicking on a tag from the tags list, or from a post's tags should change the url and show only posts with the selected tag.[V]
 Currently clicking on them does nothing
 3. Support filtering by both tag and popularity by url, for example `tag=frontend&popularity=20`.
 If a user clicks on a tag from the tags list, and then on popularity, both should be in the url
 4. Mark the selected tag and/or popularity option using the components' apis, selected tag color should be `primary`.
+[V]

 ### Add post:
+[V]
 1. Clicking on the submit button should not submit anything if required fields are empty.
-Instead an empty required field should indicate an error
+Instead an empty required field should indicate an error[V]
-2. Use actual tags instead of hardcoded ones
+2. Use actual tags instead of hardcoded ones[V]
-3. Should submit when all required fields are filled, and then redirect to the home page
+3. Should submit when all required fields are filled, and then redirect to the home page[V]
-4. Bonus - limit the title to 100 characters and show an error message for longer values
+4. Bonus - limit the title to 100 characters and show an error message for longer values[V]

 ### Claps - Part 2: